bazmonk/digigurdy-baz/README.md

 It should automatically restart and be ready-to-go!

+### Clear EEPROM for first-time installations

+Testing has already shown that strange side-effects occur when the EEPROM (your digigurdy's memory) is filled with other stuff.
+The start-up screen includes an `Other Options` selection, and inside is an option to clear your EEPROM.

+First-time users of this codebase should do this before continuing.
+It only needs to be done once.

+Regular users can utilize it to effectively clear their save slots, since that's all that's saved there.

 ### Connecting to a Synthesizer

 The DigiGurdy is just a MIDI controller in a hurdy-gurdy-like shape.
 It gives out *instructions* on how to make notes, but it has to be connected to a synthsizer to actually *interpret* those into music.